Holy Spirit Library

 Holy Spirit Library was completed in 1965 and has undergone several recent modernizations and updates.

-The Library houses more than 240,000 physical items, including books, periodicals, and multimedia that support Cabrini’s academic programs.
+The Library houses more than 48,000 physical and 200,000 digital items including books, ebooks, periodicals and multimedia that support that support Cabrini’s academic programs.

-Students have access to more than forty desktop computers and thirty laptops with internet access, word processing, and other software applications.
+Students have access to more than forty desktop computers and twenty tablets with internet access, word processing, and other software applications.

 Individual and group study space can be found throughout the Library, with a large student lounge located on the lower level.